Project Archives

 Japan Confirms It Holds UAP Footage: What Kihara's 11 May Statement Means

 On 11 May 2026 Chief Cabinet Secretary Minoru Kihara confirmed at a regular press briefing that the Japanese government possesses its own UAP video footage and is analysing the United States PURSUE material alongside allied partners.
-It is the first on-record acknowledgment by a Japanese cabinet minister that Tokyo holds operational UAP imagery.
+It is the first on-record acknowledgement by a Japanese cabinet minister that Tokyo holds operational UAP imagery.
 This piece sets out what Kihara said, what the PURSUE corpus already shows over Japanese airspace, and how the statement fits into a year of accelerating Japanese UAP policy work.

 The Silence of the Engineers